What is accreditation?

 Most Commonly the certified management systems

-Generic Management Systems which are applicable to all organizations irrespective of nature of activities and Services.
+Generic Management Systems which are applicable to all organizations irrespective of the nature of activities and Services.

 - Quality Management Systems (QMS – ISO 9001)